I am really seeing some improvements on my website

 You or I can then create newsletters that best suit your business message, with no need for expensive marketing stuff.

-Finished a couple of great Project Support jobs for the Churches Conservation Trust charity, helping with all forms of administration:
+Finished a couple of great voluntary Project Support jobs for the Churches Conservation Trust charity, helping them with all forms of administration:

 Just been to a great Socially Shared Network Meeting on How your Competitors can Improve your Business